HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/networking/invoke-hpovvcmmigration.md

 ## Description

 This function is used to migrate an existing Virtual Connect Manager configuration to HPE OneView.
-If an enclosure was added to an HPE OneView appliance as `Monitor-Only`, then you must first remove the enclosure from the appliance, and then use this cmdlet to migrate the enclosure.
+If an enclosure was added to an HPE OneView appliance as Monitor-Only, then you must first remove the enclosure from the appliance, and then use this cmdlet to migrate the enclosure.

 Using the -VCEMCMS, -VCEMUser and -VCEMPassword parameters, the targeted Virtual Connect Domain can be removed from a Virual Connect Enterprise Manager Domain Group first before initiating the VC Migration tool within the HPE OneView appliance.

 The required VCEM 7.3/7.4 Patch is available here:  ftp://ftp.hp.com/pub/softlib2/software1/pubsw-generic/p270829882/v106568.

 VCEM 7.4.1 or greater users do not require the patch to be installed, as the API is built into 7.4.1 or greater.

 It is important to also have a Virtual Connect Domain Backup prior to migration.
 You may also want to gather the output from the "show config -includepoolinfo" VCM CLI command to review or verify resources were migrated successfully.

 Please read "Chapter 9 Planning for enclosure migration from VCM into HPE OneView" in the HPE OneView 1.20 User Guide for more information about migration and other planning resources.

 ## Examples

 ###  Example 1

 ```text
 $OACreds = Get-Credential -Username Administrator -Message "Password" $VCMCreds = Get-Credential -Username Administrator -Message "Password" Invoke-HPOVVcmMigration -OAIPAddress 192.168.19.40 -OACredential $OACreds -VCMCredential $VCMCreds -LicensingIntent OneView -Report